dalvarezperez/CreateFile_based_rootkit/Readme.md

 # Bug explaination

 **NtCreateFile** can create and access directories using names like " ." but **CreateFile** can't do it.
-It replaces it by " " which is an absolutely different directory.
-See "Types of DOS Path" section of https://googleprojectzero.blogspot.com/2016/02/ for a better detailed information.
+Following the same example, it changes it to " " which is an absolutely different directory.
+It is done by KERNELBASE!_imp__RtlDosPathNameToRelativeNtPathName_U_WithStatus which "Remove any trailing spaces or dots for the last path element, assuming that it isn’t a single or double dot name" as explained here: "Types of DOS Path" section of https://googleprojectzero.blogspot.com/2016/02/
 See the following screenshot taken when accessing to " ." using **explorer.exe**.

 ![alt text](screenshots/screenshot1.png "Accessing to ' .' from explorer.exe")